-Make no mistake, this is not a movie about the Civil War per se but, just as important to our country’s future, the passing of the 13th amendment.
-It’s more of a court room drama than an early version of Saving Private Ryan.
+Make no mistake, this is not a movie about the Civil War per se…but just as important to our country’s future was the passing of the 13th amendment.
+Lincoln is more of a court room drama than an early version of Saving Private Ryan.

-In the opening scene we see 30 seconds of battle field action followed by two hours of a battle fought by lobbyists, politicians other nefarious characters.
+In the opening scene we see 30 seconds of battle field action, followed by two hours of a different battle fought by lobbyists, politicians, and other nefarious characters.